-But it is also an important question from the perspective of accurate and complete research.
+But it is also an important question from the perspective of an accurate and complete researcher.
 If a market researcher doesn't know what research has been accomplished, it is not possible to be certain of the conclusions in the research at hand.
 Market research is based on solid searches of the literature.

 Secondary research is the gathering and analyzing of data that was previously collected to serve a purpose other than the current reason for the research.
 In this way, secondary research differs from primary market research, which is the direct gathering of information from individuals in order to answer a specific and generally new research question.

 Secondary market research can help conserve a firm's resources since the expense of designing and implementing a research study has already taken place.
 Secondary market research is usually thought of in terms of two categories: Information from internal sources (held by a particular company or agency), and information from external sources (held outside of a particular business enterprise, organization, or agency).

 Secondary data can be "hiding in plain sight" as it can be contained in the existing company reports, in studies that were previously conducted by the firm, or in the form of direct feedback from stakeholders, such as customers, salespeople, retail employees, and longtime employees who hold company memory.